 Quantity Standard - None set until further investigation carried out.
 Quality Standard - A well maintained, clean/ litter free site, level with good quality soil, drainage and access to a good water supply.
 Accessibility Standard - 15 minutes walk, approximately 800m

-As a practical standard, the Neighbourhood Plan should consult on a quantity standard of 0.2ha per 1000 people.
+As a practical standard, the Neighbourhood Plan consulted on a quantity standard of 0.2ha per 1000 people and received no objections.

 Allotments have a wide catchment area - 15 minute walking distance - and therefore would not be provided on individual housing sites in Farnham.
 Instead developer contributions will be sought for improvements to the existing allotments or a new allotment allocation (for discussion and a Neighbourhood Plan consultation option).
-Subject to the location of new housing sites, an allocation in the Hale and Heath End, or Wrecclesham and Rowledge, Bourne or Moor Park wards would make provision in areas currently not within 800m of an allotment and help meet areas exhibiting the highest demand on the waiting list.
+New allotments in the Hale and Heath End, or Wrecclesham and Rowledge, Bourne or Moor Park wards would make provision in areas currently not within 800m of an allotment and help meet areas exhibiting the highest demand on the waiting list.